Wondering how the HSUS responds to natural disasters? Read Our FAQ

 Find a safe place to stay ahead of time

 Never assume that you will be allowed to bring your pet to an emergency shelter or that shelters nearby will be able to accommodate everyone.
-Before a disaster hits, call your local office of emergency management to see if you will be allowed to evacuate with your pets and verify that there will be shelters in your area that take people and their pets.
+Before a disaster hits, check the website of your local office of emergency management to see if you will be allowed to evacuate with your pets and verify that there will be shelters in your area that take people and their pets.
 Also be sure to review how they are managing social distancing needs.

 Contact hotels and motels outside your immediate area to find out if they accept pets.
 Ask about any restrictions on number, size and species.
 Inquire if a "no pet" policy would be waived in an emergency.
 Keep a list of animal-friendly places handy, and call ahead for a reservation as soon as you think you might have to leave your home.
 For help identifying pet-friendly lodgings, check out these websites: